 Sizes of steel bars for construction work

-The size of steel bars used depends on the construction project’s type and scale.
+The size of steel bars used is dependent on the type and scale of the construction project.
 The commonly available diameters in the market are 6mm to 50mm.
-For residential buildings, 8mm to 16mm bars are usually used, while thicker diameters are required for added strength for high-rise buildings.
+For residential buildings, 8mm to 16mm bars are usually used, while for high-rise buildings, thicker diameters are required for added strength.

-While constructing a structure, follow the recommendations of expert structural engineers to determine the appropriate sizing and spacing of bars in concrete.
+While constructing a structure, follow the recommendations given by structural engineers to know the appropriate sizing and spacing of bars in concrete.

 Different Types of Steel Bars Used for Construction